-My approach to delts is pretty easy: I hit them as hard as I can to drive as much blood into my muscles as possible.
-I don't want to lose the pump!
+Dana Linn Bailey's approach to delts is pretty easy: She hits them as hard as she can to drive as much blood into the muscles as possible.
+She doesn't want to lose the pump!

 Dana Linn Bailey Shoulder Workout Tips